-Diver stumbles upon a giant jellyfish as big as she is
+Diver stumbles upon a giant jellyfish as big as she is: Watch the video

 Lizzie Daly was diving off the coast of Cornwall in Britain on Saturday when she saw something large in the distance, and did a doubletake.
 Daly had seen a barrel jellyfish before, but nothing of this size.

-Daly, a biologist and broadcaster, swam up to the peach-colored creature gliding through the water, as cameraman Dan Abbott captured the encounter.
+Daly, a biologist and broadcaster, swam up to the peach-colored creature gliding through the water as cameraman Dan Abbott captured the encounter.

 “We weren’t expecting anything,” Daly said.
 “It was an absolute delight to get that experience.”